PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/application_insights/README.md

 **NOTICE**

-* Azure support for classic Application Insights mode will end on Feb 29th 2024.
-It's already not available in some of the new regions.
-This module by default deploys Application Insights in Workspace mode.
+* This module deploys Application Insights in Workspace mode (together with a Log Analytics Workspace).
+Azure support for classic Application Insights mode will end on Feb 29th 2024 hence it is not supported in the module.

 * The metrics gathered within a single Azure Application Insights instance provided by the module, cannot be split back to obtain a result for a single firewall.
 Thus for example if three firewalls use the same Instrumentation Key and report their respective session utilizations as 90%, 20%, 10%, it is possible to see in Azure the average of 40%, the sum of 120%, the max of 90%, but it is *not possible* to know which of the firewalls reported the 90% utilization.